-There’s serious money at stake if weights and measures are off, even by a little.
-In a recent story, we found that one of our customers was averaging four ounces of giveaway per case of product.
-On one of their top selling items, they were giving away $2 per box and were producing thousands of overweight cases each day.
+There's serious money at stake if weights and measures are off, even by a little.
+During a previous implementation, we found that one of our customers was averaging four ounces of giveaway per case of product.
+On one of their top-selling items, they were giving away $2 per box and were producing thousands of overweight cases each day.
 This discovery was possible through a combination of our FSQM software and properly calibrated weighing systems that run off our scale interface software.
 But how can you trust that this data is accurate?

 "This third-party certification assures our customers that the data they receive through our system is accurate," said Vernon Smith, CEO of CAT Squared.
 "Our customers depend on our data to make important decisions for their companies.
 We want them to know they can trust our data and our industry knowledge to help them make good decisions to ensure the future of their organizations."